BirdeeHub/nixCats-nvim/README.md

 Now that you have access to the help and a nix lsp, to get started, first exit neovim. (but not the nix shell!)

-In a terminal, navigate to your nvim directory and run the following command:
+In a terminal, navigate to your nvim directory and run your choice of the following commands (don't worry!
+It doesnt overwrite):
 ```bash
   # Choose one of the following to run at the top level of your neovim config:
   # flake template: